 To get the most benefits from them, it’s important to not overcook them.
 The optimal way would be to sautée them for no longer than 7 minutes.
 And better store them in the fridge.

-Here is a little trick I use to keep spinach fresh longer in the fridge.
+Here is a little pro-cooking trick I use to keep spinach fresh longer in the fridge.
 If the bag with spinach is already opened, put some paper towels between the leaves.
 They will soak the moisture released from the leaves and keep your spinach fresh longer!

 Roasted garlic adds a caramelized smoky note to the sauce.
 If you have a few heads of garlic, I recommend you to make my roasted garlic dressing out of it.
 It’s very delicious and vegan too!